Skip to main content

 For the missing dsyms or mapping files, a warning alert will be displayed and action on how to upload the files:

-1. An alert message will be displayed, which is "This crash isn't symbolicated/deobfuscated.
+1. An alert message will be displayed: "This crash isn't symbolicated/deobfuscated.
 Please upload the dSYMs files of app_version".

 Some Notes: